developmatt/jsmask/README.md

 #### Installing from github

-- Clone jsmask `git@github.com:developmatt/jsmask.git` inside your project
+- Clone jsmask `git@github.com:developmatt/jsmask-plugin.git` inside your project
 - In your script file, import jsmask
 Example:
 `require('./jsmask-plugin/dist/jsmask.min.js');`

-Obs: If you are using any code packer (as webpack), you can just include the jsmask this way: `require('jsmask-plugin');`
+Obs: If you are using any code packer (as webpack), you can just include the jsmask this way: `require('jsmask');`

 #### Installing from NPM

-    npm install jsmask-plugin
+    npm install jsmask
 or

-    npm install developmatt/jsmask
+    npm install developmatt/jsmask-plugin

 Now, in your script file, just include the jsmask using (I'm assuming you're using some code packer):

-    require('jsmask-plugin');
+    require('jsmask');

 ### Contributing
 You are welcome to contribute.
-If you want more info about contributing, [read this](https://github.com/developmatt/jsmask/blob/master/CONTRIBUTING.md).
+If you want more info about contributing, [read this](https://github.com/developmatt/jsmask-plugin/blob/master/CONTRIBUTING.md).